Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 During the roast, it was also brought up how Jax supposedly walked in on Brittany performing oral sex on Kristen.
 As previously reported by the Inquisitr, when Jax made the allegation earlier in the season, both Kristen and Brittany quickly denied it.

-After the roast, Jax, knowing that Sherri probably wasn’t pleased over what she heard, asked Sherri if they were okay.
+After the roast, Jax, knowing that Sherri probably wasn’t pleased by what she heard, asked Sherri if they were okay.
 Sherri said that homosexual allegation was the most offensive thing to her.

 “Um…kissing the guy, that was the most offensive to me, the homosexual thing.”